andriikovall/email-client-test-task/README.md

 - [x] Data storage
   - [x] Mock data is stored in the `src/lib/services/mocks/emails.ts` file
   - [ ] Simulate network request and delay (had issues with `Suspense` and loading, will share the details below)

+Ignored for the sake of the test task:
+- Any proper caching
+- Error handling
+- TS import path config
+- Lazy loading scroll feature for the emails list (currently it's just a list long list of the emails all together)
+- UI is very simple
+- No responsive design for the mobile
+- Email preview implemented in the simplest way possible with basic sanitization [sanitize-html](https://www.npmjs.com/package/sanitize-html) and putting HTML to the DOM directly

 ## Tech challenges faced and their solutions